Hani Naqshabandi: Personal life

+Naqshabandi died on 24 September 2023, at the age of 60.

 Career

 Hani Naqshbandi appeared in the press and media and went on to the novel, where he published his first novel in early 2007 entitled Embezzlement and printed four editions so far.
 A novel that has provoked controversy and criticism.
 And a novel of peace in 2009.
-A television programme on Dubai TV, Hawar Hani, presents a socio-humanitarian political programme in which he discusses Arab issues on the ground.
-He currently writes articles in several newspapers and websites.
+A television programme on Dubai TV, Hawar Hani, presented a socio-humanitarian political programme in which he discussed Arab issues on the ground.
+He recently wrote articles in several newspapers and websites.
 The novel provoked controversy and criticism.
-Dr. Salah Fadl said about him; Naqshbandi will play a role in the Saudi novel, such as that of the late writer Ihsan Abdul Quddous.
+Salah Fadl said about him that Naqshbandi would play a role in the Saudi novel, such as that of the late writer Ihsan Abdul Quddous.